-Enjoy trails, wetlands, outdoor art, Bikes for Tikes and more at the PCEI Nature Center.
-Located at 1040 Rodeo Drive in Moscow, Idaho.
+Enjoy trails, wetlands, outdoor art, and sustainable features at the PCEI Nature Center and unique habitats at the Rose Creek Nature Preserve.
 Open dawn to dusk 7 days a week.
 Please follow CDC guidelines while you are visiting including staying six feet or more from other visitors.

 A Refuge for All to Enjoy

 All of us at PCEI understand that this is a difficult time for our local businesses, schools and families.
 We would like to invite you to come to the PCEI Nature Center to de-stress, relax, walk, wander and enjoy nature during this challenging time.